substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 ### What we're building

-In Part 1 of this tutorial, we'll intentionally keep things simple so that you can decide on how you'd like to improve your Substrate Kitties chain later on.
-For the purposes of what we're building, Kitties really can only do the following things:
+In Part 1 of this tutorial, we intentionally keep things simple so that you can decide on how you would like to improve your Substrate Kitties chain later on.
+For the purposes of what we are building, Kitties really can only do the following things:

-:smiley_cat: Be created either by some original source or by being bred using existing Kitties.
+:smiley_cat: &nbsp; Be created either by some original sources or by being bred using existing Kitties.

-:smirk_cat: Be sold at a price set by their owner.
+:smirk_cat: &nbsp; Be sold at a price set by their owner.

-:pouting_cat: Be transferred from one owner to another.
+:pouting_cat: &nbsp; Be transferred from one owner to another.

 **In Part 1, we'll go over:**

 1. [**Basic setup**](/docs/Tutorials/Kitties/Part%201/basic-setup).
-We'll need to spin up a Substrate node and create a custom pallet
+We will need to spin up a Substrate node and create a custom pallet

 2. [**Runtime storage**](/docs/Tutorials/Kitties/Part%201/basic-setup).
-We'll need a total of 3 storage items in our pallet to keep track of the amount of Kitties; their owners and a Kitty object containing a single Kitty's information.
+We will need a total of 3 storage items in our pallet to keep track of the amount of Kitties; their owners and a Kitty object containing a single Kitty's information.

 3. [**Dispatchable functions**](/docs/Tutorials/Kitties/Part%201/dispatchables-and-events).
-We'll need a total of 5 dispatchable functions: `create`, `set_price`, `transfer`, `buy_kitty` and `breed_kitty`
+We will need a total of 5 dispatchable functions: `create`, `set_price`, `transfer`, `buy_kitty` and `breed_kitty`

 4. [**Private functions**](/docs/Tutorials/Kitties/Part%201/create-kitties).
-We'll write 2 helper functions to handle randomness: `increment_nonce` and `random_hash`
+We will write 2 helper functions to handle randomness: `increment_nonce` and `random_hash`

 5. [**Helper functions**](/docs/Tutorials/Kitties/Part%201/interacting-functions).
-We'll write 2 helper functions for our dispatchable functions: `mint` and `transfer_from`.
+We will write 2 helper functions for our dispatchable functions: `mint` and `transfer_from`.

 **In Part 2, we will:**

 1. [**Create a UI for interacting with our pallet's storage items**](/docs/Tutorials/Kitties/Part%202/kitties-frontend).
-We'll connect to a React front-end template and create the UI for each dispatchable call.
+We will connect to Substrate front-end Template and create the UI for each dispatchable call.

 2. [**Enhance our UX with Polkadot JS API**](/docs/Tutorials/Kitties/Part%202/kitties-frontend).